 - Real estate tax (IBI).

 - Value-added tax;

 - Nota Simple (official extract from the Property Register of Spain) confirming the ownership of real estate.

 Many are wondering how to become an owner of Spanish real estate and conduct a safe transaction.
 Here are some tips:

 If the property or housing belongs to a private person, it is necessary to check:

-- identification number of real estate register and registered property to identify the owners of the property and check that everything is in order;
+- The identification number in the real estate register and if it is registered property to identify the owners of the property and that everything is in order.

 If real estate belongs to developer: